dCache/dcache-book2/config-hopping.md

 ### Starting the FileHopping Manager service

-Add the `HoppingManager` service to a domain in your layout file and restart the domain.
+Add the `hoppingManager` service to a domain in your layout file and restart the domain.

     [<DomainName>]
     [<DomainName>/hoppingmanager]